yashsahugtx/skype-docs/Skype/UCMA/support-for-ipv6.md

 ### Additional design considerations

 In addition to the points already discussed, there are two more items to consider.
-This first discusses IPv6 implications for the [CollaborationPlatform](https://msdn.microsoft.com/en-us/library/hh385176\(v=office.16\)) instance for your application, and the second discusses how the addition of IPv6 can affect load balancing and resiliency for your application.
+This first discusses IPv6 implications for the [CollaborationPlatform](https://docs.microsoft.com/dotnet/api/microsoft.rtc.collaboration.collaborationplatform?view=ucma-api) instance for your application, and the second discusses how the addition of IPv6 can affect load balancing and resiliency for your application.

 #### Configuring the CollaborationPlatform

 If you are using [ServerPlatformSettings](https://msdn.microsoft.com/en-us/library/hh382156\(v=office.16\)) to configure your application, consider provisioning your application provisioning by the use of [ProvisionedApplicationPlatformSettings](https://msdn.microsoft.com/en-us/library/hh385058\(v=office.16\)).
 Provisioning in this manner makes it possible for the platform to automatically configure the IPv4/IPv6/dual listening addresses at start up.

 > [!NOTE]
-> <P>Note that Skype for Business Server components currently check the pool setting once at start up.
+> Note that Skype for Business Server components currently check the pool setting once at start up.
 A change to the pool stack mode requires restarting all the services.
 Although it is good to plan ahead to support this pool setting being changed dynamically during runtime, it is not strictly necessary to immediately implement this capability.
-Provisioned applications require a restart to pick up a new configuration of stack mode.</P>
+Provisioned applications require a restart to pick up a new configuration of stack mode.

 If you cannot use provisioning in your application and must use **ServerPlatformSettings**, it is best to always run in a dual stack mode unless you can detect that there is no operating system support for one of the protocols.
 This allows a Skype for Business Server administrator to change the stack mode, and other components in the server can still contact your application.